THE SNOW PLOWS ARE READY! Now, we need your help...

 SLOW DOWN WHEN YOU SEE A SNOW PLOW.
 Snow plows travel at a slower speed; the most common crashes are motorists hitting the rear end of the plow.
-Stay alert and watch for a plow’s amber lights.
+Stay alert and watch for a plow’s green and amber lights.

 DO NOT PASS PLOW ON RIGHT.
 Plows push snow to the right shoulder and many are equipped with a wing plow – a 6-8 foot extension on the right-hand side of the plow.
 This wing is difficult to see and can do harm to a passing car.

 DO NOT PASS IN A SNOW CLOUD.
 Be sure the road ahead is clear of vehicles or snowdrifts before attempting to pass on the left.
 A snow cloud could be caused by crosswinds or by a snowplow, so be patient.